Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning: Theoretical Guarantees

 \paragraph{Discussion of \cref{thm:known delay,thm:unknown delay}.} In both known and unknown delay distribution cases, we derive the regret upper bound of $\tilde{\Ocal}(H \sqrt{\Dmax SAK})$.
 Compared to the previous bound of $\tilde{\Ocal}(H^{3/2}\Dmax^{5/2}\sqrt{SAK})$ by \citet{chen2023efficient}, we improve the bound by a factor of $H^{1/2}\Dmax^2$, significantly improving the $\Dmax$-dependency.
 While the $H^{1/2}$ factor improvement comes from using variance-dependent bonus terms, the $\Dmax^2$ factor improvement comes from our novel analysis.

 \cref{thm:known delay,thm:unknown delay} demonstrate that $\Dmax$-dependency can be replaced by a known branching factor $B$ when it is smaller.
 This fact implies that the performance degradation caused by lengthening the delay is not indefinite.
-This is due to that the $\Dmax$-dependency comes from taking the union bound over exponentially many states in $\Dmax$, but it can be replaced by taking the union bound over all bounded functions with domain size $B$.
+This is because the $\Dmax$-dependency arises from taking the union bound over exponentially many states in $\Dmax$, but it can be replaced by taking the union bound over all bounded functions with domain size $B$.